-Biology graduate students are guaranteed a minimum of \$22,000 per annum for 2 years (MSc), or 4 years (PhD).
-The \$22,000 is made up of different components, including external scholarships, funding from the FGS, teaching assistantships, research assistantships, etc. The relative contribution of these components varies among students depending on their circumstances, such as whether they hold external scholarships or how many teaching assistantships they have, and also how much financial support their supervisors are able to provide from research grants.
-Each year, students will also have the opportunity to apply for internal UVic (donor) awards, which are considered "on top" of the guaranteed \$22,000 minimum (with provisos detailed below).
+Biology graduate students are guaranteed a minimum of \$26,000 per annum for 2 years (MSc), or 4 years (PhD).
+The minimum stipend is made up of different components, including external scholarships, funding from the FGS, teaching assistantships, funds from the supervisor's grant, etc. The relative contribution of these components varies among students depending on their circumstances, such as whether they hold external scholarships, how many teaching assistantships they have, and how much financial support their supervisors are able to provide from research grants.
+Each year, students will also have the opportunity to apply for internal UVic (donor) awards, which are considered "on top" of the guaranteed minimum (with provisos detailed below).
 The total amount of financial support for each graduate student will therefore vary between years and among students.